 Employee rewards might seem fairly straightforward, but it’s not as simple as handing out a bonus every time someone performs well, or trying to boost productivity with a quirky treat.

 The worst thing that can happen is that your new incentives come across as a gimmick.
 Either your team will see straight through your attempts to coax their behaviour, or your new initiative will be so off-putting that they’ll wish you hadn’t even bothered in the first place.

 However, this hasn’t stopped online sources from offering 1001 ill-conceived employee reward ideas.
-We trawled the internet and gathered together the most ridiculous suggestions that we encountered.
-After you’re suitably amused and bemused, we’ll tell you how to develop employee reward ideas that actually work.
+We trawled the internet and gathered together the most ridiculous suggestions we came across.
+But we’re not just here to throw shade; after you’re amused and bemused, we’ll show you how to develop employee rewards ideas that actually work.

 “Give out coupons that allow employees to wear jeans on a day of their choosing, or designate an all-employee jeans day.”

 Even traditionally formal industries like banking and finance have started to relax their dress code, and most of the world’s top companies realise that what you wear to work isn’t that important.
 If you do plan on giving your employees coupons for jeans day, try to do it with a straight face.

 “Give them the chance to win millions, and it only costs you one dollar.”

 It also makes you look like a total cheapskate.
 The chances of winning Europe’s Euromillions lottery, for example, are 1 in 139,838,160; maybe your team might appreciate the 1 in 139,838,160 chance that they won’t have to show up next Monday?